 The 2016 Award

-The BBC National Short Story Award 2016 with BookTrust is now open for submissions for the 11th year.
+The BBC National Short Story Award 2017 is now closed for submissions.

-The Award, which last year was won by Jonathan Buckley, aims to promote the best in contemporary British short fiction.
+The Award, which last year was won by K J Orr, aims to promote the best in contemporary British short fiction.
 Since it began in 2005, its alumni have included established writers such as Hilary Mantel, Mark Haddon, and Lionel Shriver.

-• Submissions for the BBC National Short Story Award 2016 with BookTrust will be accepted from Monday 18 January.
+- Submissions for the BBC National Short Story Award 2017 were accepted from Thursday 26 January.

-• The shortlist will be announced on BBC Radio 4's Front Row at 7.15pm on Friday 16 September 2016.
+- The shortlist will be announced on BBC Radio 4's Front Row at 7.15pm on Friday 15 September 2017 (subject to change).

-• The shortlisted stories will run on BBC Radio 4 from Monday 19 to Friday 23 September from 3.30pm to 4pm.
-The announcement of the BBC National Short Story Award 2016 with BookTrust winner and runner-up and the Young Writers' Award winner will be broadcast live from the Award ceremony on BBC Radio 4's Front Row from 7.15pm on Tuesday 4 October 2016.
+- The announcement of the BBC National Short Story Award 2017 winner will be broadcast live from the Award ceremony on BBC Radio 4’s Front Row from 7.15pm on Tuesday 3 October 2017.

 Diana Gerald, CEO at BookTrust, added: